 “These tools provide a pathway for everyone — teachers, doctors, daycare providers, friends, relatives — to use the Basics, so we can weave it into our social ecosystem,” Frawley said.
 “Using these principles will help raise healthier, happier children, something that research has proven to have a significant impact on the social, economic, and physical health of our communities.”

 BT3, a project of Adirondack Foundation, is a coalition of over 30 organizations, agencies, and community members that work in unison to support local children age 0-3 and their families.
 Its mission is to support comprehensive and sustainable early childhood systems that prepare young children for success in school and life.
-For more information, visit www.adirondackbt3.org.
+For more information, visit the Adirondack Birth to Three Alliance website.